ShortTimeNoSee/Thompson2026/src/blog/deviancy-signal.md

 medium_url: "https://medium.com/@nicholas4liberty/deviancy-signal-665e4baee8ca"
 ---

 There's a special kind of contempt I reserve for the person who says, "I have nothing to hide."
 It's not the gentle pity you'd have for the naive.
 It's the cold, hard anger you hold for a collaborator.
-These people aren't just surrendering their own liberty; they're actively forging the chains for the rest of us.
-They are a threat, and it's time they were told so.
+Because these people aren't just surrendering their own liberty.
+They're instead actively forging the chains for the rest of us.
+They are a threat, and I think it's time they were told so.

 Their argument is a pathology of the present tense, a failure of imagination so profound it borders on a moral crime.
 What they fail to grasp is that by living as an open book, they are creating the most dangerous weapon imaginable: a baseline of "normalcy."
 They are meticulously crafting a data profile for the State's machine, teaching its algorithms what a "good, transparent citizen" looks like.
 Every unencrypted text, every thoughtless search, every location-tagged post is another brick in the wall of their own cage.